patrickbucher/paedubucher.ch/articles.md/towards-monads-in-go.md

 Having read `n` tutorials on Monads, one must come to the conclusion that tutorial `n+1` needs to be written.
-Not so much in order to explain monads to others, but rather to understand them.
-So here I write down my current understanding on them, and my few readers get the chance to correct my misconceptions about them.
+Not so much in order to explain monads to others, but rather to gain more clarity.
+So here I write down my current understanding of Monads, and my few readers get the chance to correct my misconceptions about them.
 I'll be using example code in Go for this purpose, because Haskell programmers won't bother to visit my site anyway.